yarnetsky/yarnetsky.github.io/_pages/projects.md

 ![Miami University Libraries website screenshot](/assets/img/lib-miamioh.png#featured)

+### A reflection upon a new libraries website

+Upon arrival in 2018, our team found the libraries' online applications had aged poorly and needed significant accessibility remediation.
+Collaborated with librarian Melissa Cherry to fix critical accessibility issues in multiple library systems.
+We also dramatically improved our services' performance on mobile devices, simplified the publishing workflow for our strategic communications team, and enhanced site security and patron privacy by encrypting our site traffic.

 After beta testing in early 2020, our team released our new libraries website in summer 2000.
 Contributed more than 50,000 lines of code and editing to the project.
 During spring we conducted usability testing to identify areas needing remediation prior to full release.
 I co-wrote the IRB-approved testing regime, analyzed results of live and recorded tests, wrote the initial set of recommendations, and collaborated with the team to craft solutions.

 Our web services team of Ken Irwin, Meng Qu, and I collaborated to release our beta version in early 2020.
 From there we spent the spring semester debugging, fixing accessibility issues, and usability testing.
 We released our new site for primary use in summer 2020.
 I contributed more than 50,000 lines of code to the project via our Git-based collaboration system.